 What I encountered was a thin smile.
 The presenter had this thin smile plastered on his face right from the start to the end of his presentation, and that lasted for a good hour and a half.
 Fortunately, I had my tablet with me.
 So, I used it to good advantage to pencil all my thoughts immediately!

 Before we get to these thoughts, what exactly is a thin smile?
-Fortunately I found a picture on Office.com that shows exactly what I encountered!
+Fortunately I found a picture on Microsoft Office that shows exactly what I encountered!

-We all do realize that the opposite of a smiling speaker is a grumpy one–and that’s not a great alternative.
+We all do realize that the opposite of a smiling speaker is a grumpy one.
+Yes, that’s not a great alternative.
 Yet, how many of you can tolerate a speaker who has a thin smile all through his or her presentation?
 So what is the correct balance between smiling too much, and just being happy?
-Here are some thoughts to share–you can use these as guidelines to help you prevent a death-by-smiling experience.
+Here are some thoughts to share.
+You can use these as guidelines to help you prevent a death-by-smiling experience.